Radon in Real Estate TransactionsContact: 800-723-6642 or firstname.lastname@example.org Agency: Environment, Great Lakes, and Energy

 More and more informed buyers are having radon tests performed when considering the purchase of a home or office building.
 But what if an elevated concentration of radon is found?
 Does this mean you should walk away from your dream home?
 No!
 Radon reduction technology has improved so much over the last few years that reducing radon is easy and affordable.
 If you like a home, buy it!
 The radon can be reduced.

-Radon is an invisible, radioactive gas created from natural deposits of uranium in the soil.
+Radon is an invisible, radioactive gas created from breakdown of natural deposits of uranium in the soil.
 Radon gas can be drawn into a building and accumulate to concentrations that can cause a health concern.
 Finding high levels of radon in the home has nothing do to with the age, quality, or upkeep of the home.

 Surveys conducted by the Michigan Department of Environment, Great Lakes, and Energy Indoor Radon Program show that one-in-four Michigan homes has radon in excess of the U. S. Environmental Protection Agency's action level of 4.0 picocuries per liter (pCi/l).
 In some counties, as many as 40-45% of the homes may have levels exceeding that guideline.
 The only way to tell if a home has elevated levels of radon is to have the home tested.
 This is easy to do and there are many testing companies and home inspectors who offer radon testing services.
 Look for individuals certified by the National Radon Proficiency Program (NRPP) or the National Radon Safety Board (NRSB).